Do you have problems with your Oppo Pad?

 Oppo Pad Fast Battery Drain

 Does your Oppo Pad have a poor battery life?
-The fast battery drain on your device could be due to several factors—anything from a bug in your tablet's firmware or an app to hardware issues such as a dying battery.
+The fast battery drain on your device could be due to several factors—anything from a bug in your phone's firmware or an app to hardware issues such as a dying battery.

 Fix poor battery life of Oppo Pad